 Every member should commit to hosting at least one ride a year.
 By doing so you are sharing the load and at the same time you can have others join you on your favourite ride.
 There are seven simple steps.

 - Choose your route.
-You can plan your own* or select a previous route by clicking on the Routes tab and selecting Durham Cycling Routes on the website.
+You can plan your own* or select a previous route by clicking on the Routes tab on the website.
 Find or plan a ride of suitable distance, start location, type and choose a start time based on the general guidelines below.

 - On the website click on Calendar and select a free date.
 You can post your ride details by clicking on Post a Ride or emailing the ride details to email@example.com.
 The ride coordinator will add the ride to the calendar, post the ride details on the website, prepare a printable map and GPS files and send out a mass email ride promotion during the week before the ride date.